gavv/gavv.github.io/content/articles/016-dell-xps15.md

 I'm using Dell Thunderbolt Dock WD19TBS 130W.

-(I chose this one because I heard that Dell modifiction of thunderbolt with 130 Watts is needed to properly power Dell laptops with OLED displays; probably that's not fully true).
+(I chose this one because I heard that Dell modification of thunderbolt with 130 Watts is needed to properly power Dell laptops with OLED displays; probably that's not fully true).

 I've tried connecting dock station via USB and Thunderbolt ports.
 Both worked for me, but in case of USB I got a warning from BIOS (at boot time) that Thunderbolt port is recommended.